CharlieFreeman/htmlNotes/README.md

 ## What is HTML?
 “HyperText Markup Language”

-###Tags

 ### Chapter 1 "Structure"

 Elements in html are call tags.
-Every element is placed inside of &gt; &lt;.
+Every element is placed inside of &lt; &gt;

 | *element* | *What it Does* |
 | --- | --- |
 | html | Document type |